brimdata/zed/docs/formats/zst.md

-While there are a large number entries in the super column (one for each original row), the cardinality of super IDs is small in practice so this column will compress very significantly, e.g., in the special case that all the values in the ZST object have the same super ID, the super column will compress trivially.
+While there are a large number entries in the super column (one for each original row), the cardinality of super IDs is small in practice so this column will compress very significantly, e.g., in the special case that all the values in the ZST file have the same super ID, the super column will compress trivially.

 The type of the reassembly record for the super column stream has the